My new book

 Spending time in the hospital is very expensive.
-Rather than giving you an itemized list of everything that might go into a hospital stay, I’ll talk about something that should be almost as good: bills from a hospital, complete with final reimbursement amounts.
+Rather than giving you an itemized list of everything that might go into a hospital stay, I’ll talk about something that should be almost as good: bills from a hospital, complete with final payments.
 That should give us a pretty good idea of the value of hospital services, since insurance companies have access to all the costs and specialize in being able to offer the minimum amount any institution is likely to accept.

 What I’ll show are copies of three actual hospital bills to patients.
-I’ll use them to take you through some of the typical aspects of hospital billing and insurance reimbursement.
+I’ll use them to take you through some of the typical aspects of hospital billing and payment.
 And, as you’ve probably guessed, it’s going to look a little strange.

 Figure 1: Hospital Bill